 Ask the client to take the whole deck of cards, and to deal them out into three stacks.
 These stacks are for low, medium and high priority (i.e. high=is most important to them, low=not important).
 Have them sort each core value according to their immediate, gut response.
-They are to do this with no thinking time:
+They are to do this quickly, without deliberating/over-thinking:

-Once that's done, discard the medium priority stack immediately, as these are 'neither/nor', so we don't need them.
+Once that's done, discard the medium priority stack immediately, as these are 'neither/nor', so they are no longer required.
 You're left with the low and high priority cards: